-- Dry sorbent or activated carbon injection (usually a dry scrubber) An add-on air pollution control system that injects dry alkaline sorbent (dry injection) or sprays an alkaline sorbent (spray dryer) to react with and neutralize acid gas in the exhaust stream forming a dry powder material.
-Sorbent injection systems used as control devices in fluidized bed boilers are included in this definition.
-A dry scrubber is a dry control system. - Maintain the 30-day rolling average sorbent or activated carbon injection rate at or above the minimum sorbent injection rate or minimum activated carbon injection rate as defined in §63.11237.
-When the boiler operates at lower loads, multiply the sorbent or activated carbon injection rate by the load fraction (e.g., actual heat input divided by the heat input during the performance stack test; for 50 percent load, multiply the injection rate operating limit by 0.5).
-(Table 3 of 40 CFR 63 Subpart JJJJJJ). - For activated carbon injection, the minimum activated carbon injection rate, as defined in §63.11237, must be established as the operating limit during the threerun performance stack test. [§63.11211(b)] - O Establish a site-specific minimum sorbent or activated carbon injection rate operating limit, using data from the sorbent or activated carbon injection rate monitors and the Hg performance stack tests.
+- Maintain the 30-day rolling average sorbent or activated carbon injection rate at or above the minimum sorbent injection rate or minimum activated carbon injection rate as defined in §63.11237.
+When the boiler operates at lower loads, multiply the sorbent or activated carbon injection rate by the load fraction (Table 3 of 40 CFR 63 Subpart JJJJJJ). - For activated carbon injection, the minimum activated carbon injection rate, as defined in §63.11237, must be established as the operating limit during the three-run performance stack test. [§63.11211(b)] - Establish a site-specific minimum sorbent or activated carbon injection rate operating limit, using data from the sorbent or activated carbon injection rate monitors and the Hg performance stack tests.
 Collect sorbent or activated carbon injection rate data every 15-minutes during the entire period of the performance stack tests.
 Determine the average sorbent or activated carbon injection rate for each individual test run in the Three-run performance stack test by computing the average of all the 15-minute readings taken during each test run.
 When the unit operates at lower loads, multiply the sorbent or activated carbon injection rate by the load fraction (e.g., actual heat input divided by heat input during performance stack test, for 50 percent load, multiply the injection rate operating limit by 0.5) to determine the required injection rate (Table 6 of 40 CFR 63 Subpart JJJJJJ).